Doctor of Philosophy: China

-In international academic communication, Chinese doctoral degree recipients sometimes translate their doctorate degree names to PhD in Discipline (such as PhD in Engineering, Computer Science) to facilitate peer understanding.
+In international academic communication, Chinese doctoral degree recipients sometimes translate their doctoral degree names to PhD in Discipline (such as PhD in Engineering, Computer Science) to facilitate peer understanding.

 Colombia

 Admission

 In Colombia, the PhD course admission may require a master's degree (Magíster) in some universities, specially public universities.
 However, it could also be applied for a direct doctorate in specific cases, according to the jury's recommendations on the thesis proposal.

 Funding

 Most of postgraduate students in Colombia must finance their tuition fees by means of teaching assistant seats or research works.
 Some institutions such as Colciencias, Colfuturo, CeiBA, and Icetex grant scholarships or provide awards in the form of forgivable loans.

 Requirements for completion

 After two or two and a half years, it is expected that the research work of the doctoral candidate be submitted in the form of oral qualification, where suggestions and corrections about the research hypothesis and methodology, as well as on the course of the research work, are performed.
 The PhD degree is only received after a successful defense of the candidate's thesis is performed (four or five years after the enrollment), most of the time also requiring the most important results having been published in at least one peer-reviewed high-impact international journal.